krishammel/OSM-MCAC-Bike-Parking-Tagging-Guide/README.md

 <h2 id="Parking-Attributes">Bike Parking Attributes</h2>

+The following typical tags applied to define bike parking attributes within OpenStreetMap.
+For bike parking data collected as part of this project it is desired to record bicycle_parking and capacity attributes all entries.
+Where access is more restricted on non-city properties it is desired to indicate the access type as customers or private where required.

 | Tag   | Description      |
 | ----- | ---------------- |
 | <a href="https://wiki.openstreetmap.org/wiki/Key:name">name</a>=* |	Larger areas of bike parking may be named.|